School Leader Hiring

 - After reviewing the job specifications, click on “Apply for the Job”

 - Dean: Have completed 5 years of satisfactory certified contract experience

 Step 4 – Writing ExercisePrincipal and Assistant Principal pool applicants who meet minimum qualifications will be completing a written exercise.
-Dean applicants who meet minimum qualifications will be invited to a Level One interview and do not participate in th Writing Exercise.
+Dean applicants who meet minimum qualifications will be invited to a Level One interview and do not participate in a Writing Exercise.